campuscode/rails-guides-pt-BR/pt-BR/active_record_querying.md

 NOTE: If an association is eager loaded as part of a join, any fields from a custom select clause will not be present on the loaded models.
 This is because it is ambiguous whether they should appear on the parent record, or the child.

-Scopes
+_Scopes_
 ------

-A definição do escopo permite que você especifique consultas comumente usadas, que podem ser referenciadas como chamadas de método nos objetos ou modelos de associação.
-Com esses escopos, você pode usar todos os métodos cobertos anteriormente, como `where`,` joins` e ʻincludes`.
-Todos os corpos de escopo devem retornar um ʻActiveRecord :: Relation` ou `nil` para permitir que métodos adicionais (como outros escopos) sejam chamados nele.
+A definição do escopo permite que você especifique consultas comumente usadas, que podem ser referenciadas como chamadas de método nos objetos ou *modelos* associados.
+Com esses escopos, você pode usar todos os métodos cobertos anteriormente, como `where`, ` joins` e `includes`.
+Todos os corpos de escopo devem retornar um `ActiveRecord::Relation` ou `nil` para permitir que métodos adicionais (como outros escopos) sejam chamados nele.

 Para definir um escopo simples, usamos o método `scope` dentro da classe, passando a consulta que gostaríamos de executar quando este escopo for chamado: